Aardvark-team/Documentation/specifications.md

 ]
 stdout.write(counting) # [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```
-Extending can also be used for function and operator overloading.
+Extending can also be used for class extensions and function and operator overloading.